 Add sugar and salt into a pot then pour in vinegar.
 Bring to the boil (until sugar dissolves), then reduce to a simmer for 5 minutes.

-Whilst the pickling liquid is cooking, use a vegetable peeler to thinly slice the courgette into thin ribbons.
-Discard the inner (seeded) section once you’ve peeled all the way around.
+Whilst the three ingredient pickling liquid is simmering, use a vegetable peeler to thinly slice the courgette into thin ribbons.
+Discard the inner (seeded) section once you've peeled all the way around.

 Place the courgette ribbons into a glass jar, then pour over the pickling liquid to marinate.